tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 Seeing an opportunity to lighten the mood, I chime in with a smirk, “You know, our previous secretary made the same mistake.
 Brought a turkey and everything.
 We never saw her again after that Tet dinner.
 What was her name?
 Gail?
 It’s still our most mysterious [cold](https://www.reddit.com/r/nosleep/comments/14c93t1/im_an_arctic_researcher_we_accidentally_released/) case.”

 Amber’s face pales, but before she can react, Reine rolls her eyes and playfully swats at me.
 "Don't listen to him.
 He’s just messing with you.
-Gail moved to California to be closer to her grandkids.”I could see the relief wash over Amber’s face.
+Gail moved to California to be closer to her grandkids.”

+I could see the relief wash over Amber’s face.

 Reine smiles at her, "If it puts your mind at ease, I made a traditional Cajun Mardi Gras dish – chicken and sausage gumbo.
 It's a bit spicy, but I think everyone will love it."